yousongzhang/summer2019_cnn_for_phone_-recognition/README.md

 This script will convert the `.WAV` and `.PHE` files to `.mfcc`.
 The data is mapped from 61 to 48 phonemes in mfcc files.

-Change the path in `data_prep.py`, run twice, one for training data, one for test data